Boost the value of your place with these DIY renovations

 5. Bathroom and toilet repairs

 The bathroom is no longer just a functional space, it’s now seen as a place to unwind and relax!
 By giving the bathroom a facelift and creating a day spa like feel you’ll definitely boost the value of your property.
-Don’t stress this won’t cost an arm and a leg, or you need to do is replace and repair any fittings that are looking a little worse for wear like the toilet seat.
+Don’t stress, your bathroom renovation costs won’t necessarily cost an arm and a leg, all you need to do is replace and repair any fittings that are looking a little worse for wear like the toilet seat.
 Also look at replacing any stained grout or repair chips in the bathtub or sink.
 Purchasing new light fittings and feature lights with dim settings can help create a tranquil bathroom environment.
 Don’t forget to choose energy efficient models as a sustainable, green home is more appealing to potential buyers!

 6. Upgrade doors and windows

 If you have a quality tool kit and are pretty handy when it comes to DIY tasks, consider upgrading the doors and windows in your home.
 This will not only make your place look more stylish but energy efficient too.
 Energy efficient windows will significantly reduce your energy bill and will have a huge impact on the sustainability of your place.